 Just like sweet potatoes, yam is tuberous root vegetable that comes from a flowering plant which is part of the family Dioscoreaceae (sweet potato is part of Convolvulaceae family, they are not even cousins).

 Yams are grown and commonly used in African, Asia, Latin America and Oceania but you can now also find them in many greengrocers around the world.
-While sweet potatoes are medium in size with smooth skin, sweet flavour and moist mouse feel, the yams are much larger and longer in size (sometimes they are huge), with rough, scaly greyish skin, much drier and starchier white flesh that is not very sweet.
+While sweet potatoes are medium in size with smooth skin, sweet flavour and moist mouse feel, yams are much larger and longer in size (sometimes they are huge!), with rough, scaly greyish skin, much drier and starchier white flesh that is not very sweet.
 You can also find purple yams, called ube, which are used in desserts and ice-cream.

 From a nutritional point of view, yams are a good source of safe starch and carbohydrates.
 This tuber is high in potassium, vitamins B6, C and K, and fibre.
 There are 28 grams of carbohydrates and 0.5 grams of sugar per 100 grams of yams, and the glycemic index is lower than a regular white potato.

-Yams have to be cooked to be eaten and the most common ways are by boiling, frying and roasting.
+Yams have to be cooked to be eaten and the most common ways are boiling, frying and baking or roasting.
 The yam’s skin has to be peeled and discarded and the flesh can be used similarly to a regular white potato or sweet potato.
-Because the yams are quite dry and starchy they work best with a moist sauce on the side or cooked in a stew or a soup.
+Make sure to rinse peeled and diced yam well!

-- Cooked yam flesh can be used in waffle and pancakes batter, muffin and biscuit dough.
+Cooked yam flesh can be used in waffle and pancakes batter, muffin and biscuit dough.

 Buying and storing yams

-Yam tubers can be bought at green grocers and specialty ethnic stores.
-Choose yams that are blemish free, tight and firm and store them in a cool, dark and dry place with some ventilation for up to 2-3 weeks but do not refrigerate.
+Yam tubers can be bought at greengrocers and speciality ethnic stores.
+Choose yams that are blemish-free, tight and firm and store them in a cool, dark and dry place with some ventilation for up to 2-3 weeks but do not refrigerate.